-When we moved to El Dorado in 1971 to begin our life there and establish my surgical practice, we immediately joined the First Baptist Church without visiting any other church.
-I was raised in that church and had made a profession of faith at age 10 on an Easter Sunday.This is what many of my friends had done at that age and it seemed to be the right thing.
-I had no true understanding of grace and salvation and was simply joining the church, which I believed at the time assured me of all church rights including a right standing with the Lord.
-By 1971 Pop had departed but Mom was still living and her membership was at First Baptist, along with Bubba and his family.
-We were impressed with the excellent sermons by the pastor, Dr. Don Harbuck, and his winsome personality made us immediately feel welcome.
+When we moved to El Dorado in 1971 to establish my surgical practice we immediately joined the First Baptist Church without visiting any other church.
+I was raised in this church and had made a profession of faith at age 10 on an Easter Sunday.
+Many of my friends had done the same at that age, and it seemed to be the right thing.
+I had no understanding of grace and salvation and was simply joining the church, which I believed assured me of eternal life and a right standing with the Lord.
+In 1971 Pop had already departed, but Mom was still living and her membership was at First Baptist along with Bubba and his family.
+We were impressed with the excellent sermons by the pastor, Dr. Don Harbuck, and his winsome personality made us immediately feel welcomed.

-	Our church began planning and praying for revival well in advance of the August date.
-66 people met at the church for a 2 day training session using the Billy Graham Christian Life and Witnessing Course and was taught by 2 men from Kelly’s board.
-In addition, cottage prayer meetings were scheduled and attended by 185 members, and one week prior to the revival home visits were made to personally invite people to attend.
-We were told by the revival team to expect 2-3 decisions for every counsellor trained prior to the revival.
-I was sceptical of those statistics for our church, although to my knowledge there had never been such extensive preparations prior to a revival.
+Our church began planning and praying well in advance of the August start date.
+Sixty-six people met at the church for a two day training session.
+We used the Billy Graham Christian Life and Witnessing Course taught by two men from Oklahoma who were on Kelly’s board.
+In addition cottage prayer meetings were scheduled and attended by one hundred and eighty-five members.
+One week prior to the revival home visits were made to personally invite people to attend.
+We were told by the revival team to expect two to three public decisions for every counsellor trained prior to the revival.
+I was skeptical of those statistics, although to my knowledge there had never been such extensive preparation prior to any revival.

 The revival team included Kelly Green and his youth associate, Todd Roberts along with gifted musicians, Mike and Faye Speck.
 From the outset on Sunday morning there was an unusual sense of expectation and brokenness.
 Responding to altar call invitations at the close of each service were at least thirty to forty people.
 The decisions ranged from salvation, to re-dedication, to request for special prayer for reconciliation over broken relationships.